tetratelabs/tetrate-tech-talks/docs/episode1/presentation.md

 - getting to know the diverse members of the service mesh community
 - have fun!

-Episode:

-- Feature a guest
-- Will present a technical topic
+Episodes present a technical topic and feature a guest.

 ---
 # Meet our CEO, Varun Talwar